-HRSA/HAB holds recipients accountable for the expenditure of funds awarded under RWHAP Part A and expects recipients to monitor subrecipient fiscal and programmatic compliance.
-Recipients are also required to have on file a copy of each subrecipient's procurement document (contracts), and fiscal, program, and site visit reports.
+HRSA holds recipients accountable for the expenditure of funds awarded under RWHAP Part A and requires recipients to monitor subrecipient fiscal and programmatic compliance.
+Recipients also are required to have on file a copy of each subrecipient's procurement document (contracts), and fiscal, program, and site visit reports.
 Also see the requirements outlined in the Uniform Administrative Requirements, Cost Principles, and Audit Requirement for HHS Awards (45 CFR part 75) - Subrecipient Monitoring and Management (45 CFR § 75.351 and 352) and National Monitoring Standards.

-- a) Monitoring Provide a narrative that describes the following: - The three most common program and fiscal subrecipients' monitoring findings for the 2017 project period, and the process and timeline for corrective actions; - ii.
-The process for ensuring subrecipient compliance with the single audit requirement in Subpart F of the Uniform Administrative Requirements, Cost Principles, and Audit Requirement for HHS Awards (45 CFR part 75) (45 CFR part 75); - iii.
+- a) Monitoring Provide a narrative that describes the following: - i.
+The three most common program and fiscal subrecipients' monitoring findings for the 2018 project period to date or for the 2017 project period, and the process and timeline for corrective actions; - ii.
+The process for ensuring subrecipient compliance with the single audit requirement in Subpart F of the Uniform Administrative Requirements, Cost Principles, and Audit Requirement for HHS Awards (45 CFR part 75) (45 CFR part 75); and - iii.
 If there were findings in any subrecipient single audit or programspecific audit reports, describe what you have done to ensure that subrecipients have taken appropriate corrective action.
-Corrective actions may include, but are not limited to, HRSA/HAB sponsored technical assistance and training requests from the grant recipient of record.
+Corrective actions may include, but are not limited to, HRSA sponsored technical assistance and training requests from the grant recipient of record.